-Land Use Planning and Nepa Compliance
+Land Use Planning and NEPA Compliance for Oil and Gas Leasing

 Through the planning process the BLM determines what lands will be available for oil and gas leasing, what lease stipulations will be applied to lease parcels prior to leasing to protect other resource values and may describe possible “conditions of approval” to be placed on the applications for permit to drill (APDs) for additional resource protection.
 The land use planning process, mandated under the Federal Land Policy Management Act (FLPMA), requires extensive collaboration with local, state and tribal governments, the general public, local user groups and various industries on how the Federal lands will be used and protected during both the landscape level cumulative and site-specific NEPA processes.
 Explore the Council of Environmental Quality (CEQ) website for laws and regulations and Resource Management Planning regulations and terminology.
 Click on the link to learn more about BLM Land Use Planning.
 Click on the link to learn more about BLM NEPA documents.
-To find a proposal and its associated NEPA document use e-planning.
+To find a proposal and its associated NEPA document use the BLM National NEPA Register.

 Land with oil and gas leases are available for other multiple-use purposes.
 After oil and gas development is complete, the BLM requires reclamation of the land to return all land to multiple-use.